User eXperience Perception Insights Dataset (UXPID): Synthetic User Feedback from Public Industrial Forums: Methods

 \section{Methods}

-The UXPID dataset is composed of user comments—including both feedback and queries—carefully extracted from discussion threads hosted on a company-operated forum dedicated to automation product hardware and software components.
+The UXPID dataset is composed of user comments - including both feedback and queries - carefully extracted from discussion branches hosted on a company-operated forum dedicated to automation product hardware and software components.
+While the forum is publicly accessible, we do not disclose its name or provide direct URLs to reduce the risk of re-identification and traceability of individual contributors and posts, even after anonymization and synthesis.
+Use of the forum content is governed by the forum’s terms of Use/Forum Terms, which participants must accept; these terms state that authors retain copyright in their posts while granting the owner a broad, perpetual, and irrevocable license to use, reproduce, modify, distribute, and display submitted content across media.
 Each conversational branch was systematically analyzed using LLM, enabling the extraction of summarized insights.
-These insights include detailed problem descriptions, user expectations, the perceived severity of reported issues, and overall sentiment expressed within the threads.
+These insights include detailed problem descriptions, user expectations, the perceived severity of reported issues, and overall sentiment expressed within the branches.
 By capturing both the technical and experiential aspects of user interactions, UXPID provides a view of product usage and customer experience in industrial automation contexts.

 Fig.~\ref{fig:pipeline} illustrates the general process for dataset creation.
 User comments were collected from the company open public technical forum.
 Endpoints enable the structured storage of metadata, including user id, date, and time of posting, titles, and the content of the comments themselves.
 For internal processing and analysis, the data are stored in JavaScript object notation (JSON) format.